grihabor/biopython/doc/Tutorial/chapter_align.rst

    supported formats.

-There is also an optional ``seq_count`` argument which is discussed in Section \ `1.3 <#sec:AlignIO-count-argument>`__ below for dealing with ambiguous file formats which may contain more than one alignment.
+There is also an optional ``seq_count`` argument which is discussed in Section [sec:AlignIO-count-argument] below for dealing with ambiguous file formats which may contain more than one alignment.

 A further optional ``alphabet`` argument allowing you to specify the expected alphabet.
 This can be useful as many alignment file formats do